-- 2.Step 1: After launching the LELEEK app, select the SSID or scan the QR code of the probe to be connected. - a When the user enters the home page, the system automatically scans the ultrasound probe that can be connected via encrypted Wi-Fi. - b The system lists the names, signal strength and quantities of the connected cultrasound probes automatically. - d Select and connect an ultrasound probe SSID manually from the Probe List. - e The system automatically does the decryption and authentication process. - f Check the progress and status of the connection.
-The connection successfully entered the ultrasonic scan page. - 3.Step 2: When the selected probe is connected, the charging progress will appear.
-Functions on the home page - aREVIEW: The user taps this button; the system will link to the "Saved Exam" page and will be able to review previously saved test data. - bEXIT: The user taps the function button to exit the app. - : The transducers that will be automatically detected to be connected via Wi-Fi. - dProbes found: The transducers that will be automatically detected to be connected via Wi-Fi; The user can then select the corresponding transducer.
-(Android or iOS only) - eWi-Fi Configuration Button: The user can manually select an ultrasound probe from the Wi-Fi settings page. (iOS only)
+- 2. Step 1: After launching the LELEEK app, select the SSID or scan the QR code of the probe to be connected. - a When the user enters the home page, the system automatically scans the ultrasound probe that can be connected via encrypted Wi-Fi. - b The system lists the names, signal strength, and quantities of the connected c ultrasound probes automatically. - d Select and connect an ultrasound probe SSID manually from the Probe List. and The system automatically does the decryption and authentication process. - f Check the progress and status of the connection.
+The connection successfully entered the ultrasonic scan page. - 3.
+Step 2: When the selected probe is connected, the charging progress will appear.
+Functions on the home page aREVIEW: The user taps this button; the system will link to the "Saved Exam" page and will be able to review previously saved test data.

+bEXIT: The user taps the function button to exit the app.

+The transducers that will be automatically detected to be connected via Wi-Fi.
+(Android or iOS only)

+dProbes found: The transducers that will be automatically detected to be connected via Wi-Fi; The user can then select the corresponding transducer.
+(Android or iOS only) eWi-Fi Configuration Button: The user can manually select an ultrasound probe on the Wiwithout reconnecting the probe via Wi-Fi.

+Fi settings page. (iOS only)

-GR code reader.
-Scan the QR code on the probe to connect it via Wi-Fi. gConnect the probe: The user can tap the "Connect Probe" button to enter the main
+: QR code reader.
+Scan the QR code on the probe to connect it via Wi-Fi. gConnect the probe: The user can tap the "Connect Probe" button to enter the main scanning page